From Depression to Parkinson’s Disease: The Healing Power of Dance

 All of this is done with our bodies in motion or stillness, but some verbal sharing, journaling, drawing and other elements may be added.

 Dance/movement therapy has been around for several decades but it has never become widely popular, possibly due to a lack of well-designed research studies.
-This has changed and I would like to highlight here a few recent studies supporting the benefits of dance and DMT on emotional regulation, cognitive function and neural plasticity.
+This has changed and I would like to highlight here a few studies supporting the benefits of dance and DMT on emotional regulation, cognitive function and neural plasticity.

 One of the main reasons people dance is to modify their emotional state; typically, they strive to feel more joy and happiness and to reduce stress and anxiety.
 Since its inception dance therapy, similar to somatic psychotherapies, has emphasized the reciprocal interaction between body and mind, and the ability to regulate emotions via changes in body postures and movements.